Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Ultracold atoms on an atom chip

 The field theoretic model considered in this paper can be quantum simulated using a one-dimensional quasi-condensate of ultracold atoms confined in an external trap \cite{Whitlock2003, MoraCastin2003, Cazalilla2004, GritsevPRB2007, Geiger2014}.
 This has been achieved in a highly accurate and versatile manner using an atom chip (an electronic device that allows for precise control of the external trap) that can be used to tune the parameters of the effective field theory model over a wide range of values \cite{Langen2015, Schweigler2017, Zache2020, Schweigler2020decay}.
 In addition, using the recently added digital micromirror device (DMD) functionality, it is now possible to engineer space- and time-dependent external potentials of arbitrary shape, which translate into an inhomogeneous mean atom-density distribution \cite{Tajik2019}.

-More specifically, a one-dimensional gas of ultracold atoms interacting through a short-range inter-particle potential can be effectively described at low energies using the harmonic-fluid approach, which is given by the following Hamiltonian of standard TLL form:
+More specifically, a one-dimensional gas of ultracold atoms interacting through a short-range inter-particle potential can be effectively described at low energies using the harmonic-fluid approach, which is given by the following Hamiltonian of standard TLL form (we omit normal ordering in this section for simplicity):

 Here, the field $\pp(x)$ corresponds to the phase of the condensate and the field $\dd(x)$ to the deviation of the density away from the mean value $\nGP$, where $x$ is the position in the longitudinal direction.
 These fields are bosonic and canonically conjugate in the sense that $[\dd(x), \pp(x')] = \ii \delta(x - x')$ and $[\dd(x), \dd(x')] = 0 = [\pp(x), \pp(x')]$.
 The parameter $m$ denotes the atomic mass, and $g$ is proportional to the scattering length of the atoms and also depends on other characteristics of the trap, specific to the experimental implementation \cite{Rauer2018}.